krobelus/git-branchstack/README.md

 $ git branchless-pick some-branch
 ```

+This starts an interactive rebase, prompting you to cherry-pick all missing
-This cherry-picks all missing commits from that branch, prefixed with
+commits from that branch, prefixing their commit subjects with `[some-branch]`.
-`[some-branch] `.
-Old commits are dropped, so this allows you to quickly
+Old commits with such a subject are dropped, so this allows you to quickly
-update to the latest upstream version of a ref.
+update to the latest upstream version of a ref that has been force-pushed.

-Here's how you would integrate that with GitHub pull requests:
+Here's how you would use this to cherry-pick GitHub pull requests:

 ```sh
 $ git config remote.origin.fetch '+refs/pull/*/head:refs/remotes/origin/pr-*'